 About Copyright Law

-If you wish to show the work in any other place, you must have a separate licence that specifically authorises the public performance of that work.
+TV shows and films, whether broadcast on TV, played from DVDs or viewed from the internet, are intended for personal, private use only.
+If you wish to show the work in public, you must have a separate licence that specifically authorises the public exhibition of that work.

-These simple, straightforward rules are detailed in the Malaysian Copyright Act.
+These rules are detailed in the Malaysian Copyright Act.

-- Non-compliance with The Copyright Act is considered infringement and carries steep and significant penalties, including an account of profits or damages (Section 4).
+Noncompliance with the Copyright Act is considered infringement and carries steep and signicant penalties, including an account of profits or damages (Section 41-43).